Kaohsiung, Taiwan Dragon and Tiger Pagodas at Lotus Pond.

 Kaohsiung Rose Basilica

-Located on Wufu 3rd Road, Lingya District, Kaohsiung City, the Holy Rosary Cathedral Minor Basilica, was established as popularly known as Kaohsiung Rose Basilica Xianfeng Reign Period of the Qing Dynasty and is commonly called Qianjin Cathedral.
+Located on Wufu 3rd Road in Lingya District, Kaohsiung City, the Holy Rosary Cathedral Minor Basilica is commonly known as the Kaohsiung Rose Basilica and as Qianjin Cathedral.
+It was initially established during the Xianfeng reign of the Qing Dynasty.

-The church was established in the ninth year of the Xianfeng Reign of the Qing Dynasty (1859) when Spanish missionaries Rev. Terdirand and Rev. Angel Bofurull, o.p. came to Taiwan.
-It was reformed in 1860 and named Rose Basilica.
+The church was founded in 1859, the ninth year of the Xianfeng reign, by Spanish missionaries Rev. Terdirand and Rev. Angel Bofurull, O.P., who came to Taiwan to carry out their mission.
+In 1860, the church was renovated and named the Rose Basilica.

-Reformed again in 1928 into a Renaissance-style architecture, it became Taiwan’s most representative church of decoration art with layers of decorative lines that display beautiful geometric patterns added to its arch ceilings.
-The shrine and holy table on the altar manifest the artistry of Chinese carving.
-The current Kaohsiung Rose Basilica was completed in 1931 and is an excellent place to visit.
+In 1928, the church underwent another renovation, adopting a Renaissance architectural style.
+It became one of Taiwan’s most representative churches of decorative art, featuring layered decorative lines and beautiful geometric patterns along its arched ceilings.
+The shrine and holy table on the altar highlight the artistry of traditional Chinese woodcarving.
+The present-day Kaohsiung Rose Basilica was completed in 1931 and remains a remarkable place to visit.

 Kaohsiung Harbor